silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/02_Controllers/05_Middlewares.md

 ## Global middleware

-By adding the service or class name to the SilverStripe\Control\Director.middlewares array, a middleware will be executed on every request:
+By adding the service or class name to the Director::Middlewares property via injector, array, a middleware will be executed on every request:

 **mysite/_config/app.yml**

 	:::yml
+    ---
+    Name: myrequestprocessors
+    After:
+      - requestprocessors
+    ---
+    SilverStripe\Core\Injector\Injector:
       SilverStripe\Control\Director:
-      middlewares:
+        properties:
+          Middlewares:
-       - %$CustomMiddleware
+            CustomMiddleware: %$CustomMiddleware

 Because these are service names, you can configure properties into a custom service if you would
 like: